You turn on your projector or RPTV and after a few minutes you hear a loud pop and see smoke. Your projector lamp has just exploded.

 First of all relax.
 Your projector lamp is in a plastic cage so most of the damage is going to be encased.
 It’s bang is worse that the clean-up.

 Here’s what to do when the projector lamp shatters:

 - Turn the projector/RPTV off immediately.
 Unplug the AC cord.

 - Wait for the projector/RPTV to cool down.

 - Open a window to ventilate the room.
-Avoid breathing in any dust from the lamp
+Avoid breathing in any dust from the projector lamp.

-- Use rubber gloves to pick up any shards or broken bits of lamp coming out of the projector.
+- Use rubber gloves to pick up any shards or broken bits of projector lamp sticking out.
 These lamps contain mercury so don’t handle any shards with bare hands.
 You can also try using some duct tape to pick up small shards.

 - Place the projector lamps shards in a closed container such as a box or plastic bag.
-This will stop the dust and mercury vapour.
+This will stop the dust and mercury vapour from spreading.
 Don’t put the container into the regular garbage or down the drain.
 Send the remains to a hazardous waste facility near you.

 - Be sure to install an authentic projector lamp.
 Avoid generic compatible lamps as they are prone to exploding more often than authentic OEM lamps.